octocraft/sbpl/README.md

 `clean` - Delete all contents in vendor-dir

 `version` - Prints the version of `sbpl`

+`envvars` - Returns all variables used by sbpl.
+You may pass a variable name to filter the list

 If called without further arguments `/sbpl.sh` will download packages if needed.